carpentries-incubator/intro-to-modern-fortran/learners/setup.md

 ### Source

-The development version of fortls can be installed from github via
+The development version of `fortls` can be installed from GitHub via

 ```bash
 pip install --user --upgrade git+git://github.com/fortran-lang/fortls